 ii) an "Application specific store and forward information" element to carry the information used by MSGin5G Server for handling store and forward, e.g. a delivery time/date; and

-NOTE: Step 4) and 5) are skipped if request is to delete the stored message.
+NOTE: "Store and forward parameters" is not included if request is to delete the stored message.

 6.4.1.2 Procedure at MSGin5G Server